Main content start

 B.A. in History of Science, Harvard University, 2019

-Hannah (she/they) is a PhD student in the Early Modern Europe field.
-Her research focuses on gender, sexuality, and labor in early modern Italy, primarily through the history of sex work in Venice and Rome.
-Currently, their work takes a broadly social-historical approach to this subject, viewing the sex industry through the lenses of testamentary and material culture, urban space, and demography.
+Hannah (she/they) is a PhD candidate in the Early Modern Europe field.
+Her research focuses on gender, sexuality, and labor in early modern Italy, primarily through the history of sex work.
+They have examined the early modern Italian sex industries through the lenses of testamentary and material culture, urban space, and demography.
+Her dissertation, provisionally titled “Go-Betweens: Sex, Labor, and Community in Early Modern Italy,” investigates the world of procurers and their connections to the broader fabric of gender, family, profession, neighborhood, and community in Venice and Rome in the 16th and 17th centuries.
+Their research has been supported by the Fulbright Program and the Gladys Krieble Delmas Foundation.

 Subfield